Architecture

 The payment service listens for newly created orders via NATS and creates a Taler payment for them.

-Taler returns a payment URI that which is announces to NATS and can then be displayed to customers for payment with their Taler wallet.
+Taler returns a payment URI that is announced on NATS and can then be displayed to customers for payment with their Taler wallet.

 All currently open payments are tracked using a NATS key-value store.